Woodworking

 The Situation

-[PLACEHOLDER — What the customer came in needing.
-Industry type, general situation, what they thought they needed.
-2–3 sentences.]
+[PLACEHOLDER: What the shop came in needing.
+Industry type, general context, what they thought they needed, and what had changed in their production that brought them to us.
+3 to 4 sentences.]

 The Outcome